javascript-obfuscator/javascript-obfuscator/README.md

 );
 ```

-Supported versions: `5.0.0-beta.0` through `5.0.0-beta.22`.
-If not specified, the latest version is used.

 ### Pro API with Progress Updates

 The API uses streaming mode to provide real-time progress updates during obfuscation: